 It’s free and is the first Sunday of each month from 11:00am to 2:00pm.
 We recommended getting there before 11:00am to secure your favorite spot in the park.
 Bring a blanket to sit or lay on, or portable chairs, a picnic for food and drinks and enjoy the tunes.
 We did see a few vendors selling beer there if you want something stronger than lemonade or water from home.

 Walk through Victoria Park Neighborhood

 This neighborhood is just north of Las Olas Boulevard.
-The reason we love walking around is because it’s a beautiful area full of ranch homes where no two houses look quite the same.
-The landscaping in the neighborhood is always impressive and well kept.
+The reason we love walking around is that it’s a beautiful area full of ranch homes where no two houses look quite the same.
+The landscaping in the neighborhood is always impressive and well-kept.

 Get Wings and Beers at 3 Sons Brewing Co.